FI:MB152 Calculus - Course Information

 - There are theoretical lectures and standard tutorial

 - Assessment methods

-- Two hours of lectures per week and two hours of compulsory exercises/seminar group.
-During the semester, two obligatory mid-term exams are avaluated (each for max 10 points).
-In the seminar groups, there are 4-6 half an hour exams during the semester.
-The seminars are evaluated in total by max 5 points.
-Students, who collect during the semester (i.e., in exercises and mid-term exams) less than 10 points, are graded as X and they do not proceed to the final examination.
-The final exam is two hours long and written for max 20 points.
-For successfull examination (the grade at least E), the student needs in total 20 points or more.
+- Two hours of lectures per week and two hours of exercises/seminar group.
+During the semester, there are 5 written tests in the seminar groups.
+The seminars are evaluated in total by max 10 points.
+Students, who collect during the semester (i.e., in exercises) less than 5 points, are graded as X and they do not proceed to the final examination.
+The final exam is a written test for max 35 points.
+For successful examination (the grade at least E), the student needs in total 20 points or more.